 Recent MSDC field trips:

 West Virginia Corridor H - Professor Shelley Jaye led us in a full-day caravan to explore geology and collect minerals and fossils.
+A spectacular experience!

-TBD - Behind-the-scenes tour of new mineralogical research technology at the Smithsonian National Museum of Natural History, Mineral Sciences Department.
+Future - TBD - Behind-the-scenes tour of new mineralogical research technology at the Smithsonian National Museum of Natural History, Mineral Sciences Department.

 Collaboration with Other Mineral Clubs